Raise the Debt Ceiling

 Edith Rasell, Minister for Economic Justice

-In the midst of our prolonged economic downturn, the federal government is borrowing money to pay its bills and meet its obligations.
-By law, Congress sets the limit (ceiling) on the amount of money the government may borrow.
-Congress also sets the budget, the revenue and spending levels that determine whether we have a deficit and how large it is.
+In the midst of our prolonged economic slowdown, the federal government is borrowing money to pay its bills and meet its obligations.
+By law, Congress sets the limit on the amount of money the government may borrow.
+This limit is called the debt ceiling.

-The debt ceiling must be raised.
-If Congress wants to limit the debt, it must raise revenue and reduce spending.
+If Congress wants to limit the debt, it must change the budget.
+It must raise revenue and reduce spending.
 Raising the debt ceiling, or not, has no impact on either of these.
-But if the limit is not raised, the United States will go into default with unknown consequences.
+But if the limit is not raised, the United States will go into default with very serious consequences.
 We must raise the debt ceiling and allow continued borrowing to cover the deficit already authorized by Congress.

 The consequences of inaction are dire.
-In July, 2011, when Congress was facing the need to raise the debt ceiling, then-chairman of the Federal Reserve Bank Ben Bernanke testified before the Senate Banking Committee that failure to raise the debt ceiling before the deadline would be “calamitous” and “create a severe financial shock.”
+According to the U.S. Treasury, failure to raise the debt ceiling would potentially have “catastrophic” consequences.
+In July, 2011, when Congress was also facing the need to raise the debt ceiling, the chairman of the Federal Reserve Ben Bernanke testified before the Senate Banking Committee that failure to raise the debt ceiling before the deadline would be “calamitous” and “create a severe financial shock.”

 What is the government debt and how is it related to the deficit?